Investments & Financials

 The Investment Committee of the Board of Directors of the Foundation is responsible for oversight of all financial activities of the Foundation.
 The Investment Committee, in consultation with our money management firm, annually reviews and updates our Investment Policy Statement (IPS).
 The IPS sets guidelines for our asset allocation strategy.

-Endowed funds established with the Community Foundation for the CSRA are held in perpetuity and are given constant stewardship by the Board of Trustees, Investment Committee and our professional staff to ensure that their intended purposes are carried out within a constantly changing community.
+Endowed funds established with the Community Foundation for the CSRA are held in perpetuity and are given constant stewardship by the Board of Directors, Investment Committee and our professional staff to ensure that their intended purposes are carried out within a constantly changing community.

 Our overall investment strategy is a delicate balance of serving the needs of our region today while growing our endowment through disciplined, long-term investment objectives to remain financially sustainable to address community needs and opportunities tomorrow.